hssrobotics23/docs/README.md

 # HSS Robotics 2023

-A pre-generated dataset is publicly hosted on AWS, [for a demo in jupyter notebook](#included-notebooks).
-The notebooks use a custom trained classifier model + EasyOCR on the synthetic images.
-The `performance` notebook measures text prediction accuracy and bounding box precision.
+Both syntehtic and scraped data are hosted publicly on AWS, [for jupyter notebook demos](#included-notebooks).
+The notebooks use the API to run our classifier model and EasyOCR on the images.
+The `performance` notebook measures precision and recall on the scraped.
 Both Jupyter notebooks conclude with a demo of recipe geneation by passing the recognized spices to OpenAI.
 They connect to a local or cloud backend depending on the `USE_AWS_AI` flag at the top of each file.
 View the [image generation documentation](https://github.com/hssrobotics23/to-spice-images)

 This page provides two types of documentation: